Trump and His Children Refuse to Be Deposed in Tax Dodging Investigation

 Tensions flared last month when Trump personally sued the AG in federal court, using the lawsuit to smear the civil investigation as a political prosecution.
 Unbeknownst to the public, the AG’s office in December had been sending subpoenas to the former president, Don Jr., and Ivanka seeking to have them sit down for sworn depositions, according to a source familiar with the matter.

-The Trump family is expected to soon file a document in court to block the subpoenas, according to the filing, which was also signed by Amy D. Carlin, an attorney hired to represent the Trump Organization.
+The Trump family is expected to soon file a document in court to block the subpoenas, according to the filing, which was also signed by two lawyers representing the Trumps.
+Ronald P. Fischetti is an attorney hired to represent the former president, and Alan S. Futerfas is a lawyer at the Trump Organization.

 A different Trump family member tried to put up resistance in the past—and it didn’t pan out.
 Trump’s third son, Eric Trump, fought off a subpoena until he eventually buckled and sat down for a deposition on Oct.
 5, 2020.